 - The applicants must have experience in conducting data collection and analysis.

 - The applicants must have the capacity to work professionally, and collaboratively and meet deadlines.

 - The applicants must be interested in natural history and conservation.

 - The applicants must have strong written and oral communication skills.

 How to Apply

-- How to Apply: To apply for this application , candidates must complete and submit an application for candidacy and scholarship.
+- How to Apply: To apply for this scholarship, candidates must complete and apply for candidacy and scholarship.

 - Supporting Documents: The students are required to present the following documents to the university: